kirull1/videocloud/memory-bank/techContext.md

   - Loading states and error handling for all comment operations
   - Responsive design for all screen sizes
   - Integration with the video detail page
+- Implemented reactions system with:
+  - Backend API for creating, retrieving, and updating reactions
+  - Database schema with unique constraint on userId and videoId
+  - Frontend components for displaying and interacting with reactions
+  - Support for like/dislike functionality
+  - Reaction counts and user reaction tracking
+  - User-friendly reaction UI with visual feedback
+  - Loading states and error handling for all reaction operations
+  - Responsive design for all screen sizes
+  - Integration with the video detail page
+  - Optimistic updates for better user experience
+  - Proper authorization checks for authenticated users

 - Need to implement proper testing for all new features
 - Need to add proper documentation for all new features
 - Need to implement proper security measures for all new features